isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/Book List.md

 ---
 Click [here](https://www.acsbr.moe.edu.sg/parents/booklist/) to obtain the Book List.

-You are encouraged to purchase your textbooks via the Pacific Bookstores online platform [online platform](https://www.pacificbookstores.com).
+You are encouraged to purchase your textbooks via the Pacific Bookstores [online platform](https://www.pacificbookstores.com).
 You may choose between Home Delivery and Self-Collection at the School Bookshop.